LGBTQIA+ stands for Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual and others who may define their sexuality / gender in other ways.

-Evidence suggests that people within the LGBTQ community are much more likely to experience mental health conditions than the rest of the population.
+People of the LGBTQIA+ community are one and a half times more likely to develop depression and/or anxiety than the rest of the population.